3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/homework/javaScript/data-modeling/hw.md

 What are some advantages and disadvantages of choosing these representations?
 Please give at least one example of each.

+It has descriptions of each station and where they're located, which is good.
+However, if the app is supposed to tell you where to get off, or how many stops are left to your destination, it doesn't appear to have a way to tell you that as currently written.

 ### 6. Doctor Appointment App